Lux's 3-run homer in 8th rallies Dodgers past Mariners 6-4 - WHIZ News

 UP NEXT

 Los Angeles LHP Julio Urías (4-1, 3.59 ERA) takes the mound for the series finale against RHP Justin Dunn (1-0, 3.51).
-Urías has gone five innings in all seven of his starts, but he was roughed up by the Angels for five runs last Friday.
+Urías has gone five innings in all seven starts this year, but he was roughed up by the Angels for five runs last Friday.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports